BASKG/GA-WDI-DSI-Hackathon/README.md

 ## Tips for WDI Students
 - Split up the workflow.
-- Make sure you have Python and dependencies installed - you should be able to run a Python Flask server locally and make calls to it
+- Make sure you have Python and dependencies installed - you should be able to run a Python Flask server locally and make calls to it.
 - Make sure your server and the Python server are running on different ports!
 Both need to be open locally at the same time for testing.
 - Use graphing libraries!
-Look up Chart.js (use a CDN to require it directly into your HTML) or React-D3 if you're adventurous.
+Look up Chart.js (use a CDN to require it directly into your HTML).
+We haven't taught you this explicitly, but it's fairly simple and they have loads of examples.
+Work with your DSI compadres to determine what type of graph fits their data the best.
 - Build something that sends requests to the Python server quickly!
 Don't worry that the Python server is returning no data or dummy data - get it ready for when the Python route is complete.
 - Deploy on Heroku!
 How does the connection to the Python server (on AWS) change in deployment?
 Can you just treat it like an external API?